dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 - If the user is using complex K8s version like “v1.22.3-mirantis-1”, use below kubeVersion check in [helm Chart](https://github.com/dell/csi-powermax/blob/main/helm/csi-powermax/Chart.yaml) file. kubeVersion: “>= 1.22.0-0 < 1.25.0-0”.
 - User should provide all boolean values with double-quotes.
 This applies only for values.yaml.
 Example: “true”/“false”.
 - controllerCount parameter value should be <= number of nodes in the kubernetes cluster else install script fails.
+- Endpoint should not have any special character at the end apart from port number.

 ## Storage Classes